Coronavirus information (0921 update)

 Travel notice levels and restrictions

-Starting from 25 June, transit passengers are allowed at Taiwan Taoyuan International Airport with thorough route and monitoring measures in place to prevent coronavirus spread.
+Starting from 25 June, international passengers have been allowed to transit through Taiwan Taoyuan International Airport.
 For detailed information, please refer to this link.
-(0629 update)

 Starting from 22 June, short-term business travellers are allowed entry into Taiwan and may apply for shortened home quarantine periods if they meet certain criteria and have the right documentation.
 For detailed information, please refer to this link.